hoaian-phan/project-playdate-birdies/README.md

 For a demo of my app, please visit this link <a href="https://www.youtube.com/watch?v=u-X1LhxQtec">Playdate Birdies Demo</a>.

+To experience the app, please visit this link <a href="http://100.22.1.223/">Playdate Birdies Website</a>

 ## About

 - Playdate Birdies is a community of parents and grandparents who love to bring their kids to outdoor activities to learn, play and make friends.